BBC pound-for-pound British rankings

 Manchester (31-0, 12KOs)

-Flanagan defended his WBO belt with a points victory over Mzonke Fana in July.
+Flanagan successfully defended his WBO lightweight belt with an eighth-round stoppage of Orlando Cruz in Cardiff in November.
 A unification match against fellow Mancunian Anthony Crolla is a mouth-watering prospect but might be nixed by politics.